pipedrive/gilde/README.md

 When validating the hashes, `gilde.validate()` requires you to supply the resulting created hash and the underlying data in question.
 It will then try to recreate the hash using the supplied timestamp and will produce a positive result if both the hash can be recreated (meaning the shared secret is the same and data matches) and time threshold is not exceeded (e.g. hash is validated within N milliseconds after it was first created).

+### Gilde vs HMAC

+ * Gilde works out of the box with nested objects (You don't have to worry about serialization of the data as such).
+ * Gilde provides out of the box functionality for time based invalidation (which you would have to manually implement on top of the standard HMAC).

 ## Licence

 MIT.